 Engraving

-Refers to Cameos, Intaglios, objets d’art and other ornamental pieces.
+Refers to Cameos, Intaglios, objects d’art and other ornamental pieces.

-The oldest stone engraving consisted of cylinders that were engraved with symbols and figures and used as Seals or Amulets.
+The oldest stone engraving consisted of cylinders that were engraved with symbols and figures and use as Seals or Amulets.

 Today the main center is Idar-Oberstein where 90% of the world’s gems are engraved.